sbalian/spindec/README.md

 Follow the instructions under "Installation".

-Open spindec/tests/spindec-test-cce.cpp to see the source with comments on the example problem.
+Open spindec/tests/spindec-test-cce1.cpp to see the source with comments on the example problem.
 Using the cluster correlation expansion up to 3rd order, it calculates the Hahn spin echo decay of a central donor spin in silicon for a nuclear spin bath (spin-1/2 29Si with a natural abundance of 4.7%).

-To see the decay, run spindec-test-cce.
+To see the decay, run spindec-test-cce1.
 The test executable is not installed, so run it in the build directory.